 During pregnancy, it is important to monitor your glucose levels and to do that you must follow the instructions for the glucose test.
 Diabetes is a common problem for pregnant mothers.
 You may not have had diabetes before pregnancy, but when blood sugar levels increase during pregnancy, you are considered to have gestational diabetes.
 As your body is adapting to the development of the child, it becomes more susceptible to disease.
-Being aware of your bodily changes is important.
+Being aware of your body changes is important.
 If you do not feel right, you should see a doctor immediately.

 During your routine visits, your glucose levels are monitored.
 If sugar levels become too high, you may get gestational diabetes.
 There are a few tests done to confirm gestational diabetes.
 To test for gestational diabetes, you must test glucose levels.
 Diabetes is a result of a malfunction of the pancreas.
 When you eat, your body breaks down the sugars in your system with insulin.
 The pancreas makes insulin.
 If the pancreas does not make enough insulin, blood sugar levels remain high.
 In other instances, the body does not respond to the insulin being produced.
 Gestational diabetes is common because the body needs more sugar for the growing baby.
 As sugar levels increase, the body also needs more insulin to keep up.
 When the extra insulin is not made, glucose levels stay elevated.